MoAra1/domain-server-docker-n/README.md

 The Dockerfile is broken into two halves to make building and debugging a little easier. `buildBase.sh` builds an image that contains all the required libraries and package (Qt, ...).
-`buildDS.sh` uses the base image to pull the Vircadia sources and just build Vircadia.
+`buildDS.sh` uses the base image to pull the Enverse sources and just build Enverse.
 This makes testing quicker as a new domain-server image build doesn't include all the library builds.
-So, you can build the base only once for each version of Qt and supporting libraries and then `buildDS` when you want to rebuild with a new version of Vircadia.
+So, you can build the base only once for each version of Qt and supporting libraries and then `buildDS` when you want to rebuild with a new version of Enverse.

 The build argument `TAG` specifies the GIT pull tag.
 This defaults to `master`.